techt3/macostranslate/README.md

 2. Click the icon to access the menu
 3. Select "🚀 Open Translate" to open a Safari window with Google Translate
 4. Select "📝 Translate Text" to enter text directly for translation
+5. Use "⚙️ Install Service" to set up autostart and keyboard shortcuts
-5. The Safari window will be automatically sized and positioned
+6. The Safari window will be automatically sized and positioned
-6. Use "🛑 Quit" to exit the application completely
+7. Use "🛑 Quit" to exit the application completely

+## Service Management

+The app now includes built-in service management:

+- **⚙️ Install Service**: Sets up autostart and keyboard shortcut services
+- **🗑️ Uninstall Service**: Removes autostart and keyboard shortcut services
+- **Dynamic Menu**: The menu updates based on current service installation status
+- **User-Friendly**: No need to manually configure system settings

+### What the Service Installation Does:

-**Note:** If installed via Homebrew, the app will automatically start when you log in.
+1. **Autostart Service**: Creates a Launch Agent that starts the app when you log in
+2. **Keyboard Shortcut Service**: Creates a macOS Service for global keyboard shortcuts
+3. **Proper Integration**: Uses macOS standard directories and methods
+4. **Safe Installation**: All files are created in user directories, no system modifications

 ## Text Input Feature

-The app now includes a convenient text input dialog:
+The app includes a convenient text input dialog:

 - **📝 Translate Text**: Click to open a text input dialog
 - **Instant Translation**: Enter text and it opens Google Translate with your text pre-filled